ronaldlangeveld/isplogger-nextjs/pages/_posts/setup-guide.md

 In future we'll have an easy to use executable app with GUI to make it as user friendly as possible for all users.

-It's been tested on MacOS, Linux and Windows where it runs without issues.
+It's been tested on MacOS, Linux and Windows where it runs smoothly.

 Type the following in your Terminal (Linux & MacOS) or Command Prompt (Windows)